chuck-flowers/preflection/README.md

-# Preflection
+# Preflect

-Preflection is an experimental Rust library used to simulate simple runtime reflection.
+Preflect is an experimental Rust library used to simulate simple runtime reflection.
 This feature is typically only available in languages that include a heavier runtime such as C# or Java, but with Rust's type system, some simple use cases of reflection are possible.